-Homeowners who go through a natural disaster—like Hurricane Harvey, Irma, or Maria—and then have difficulty making their mortgage payments are often entitled to different forms of foreclosure relief, including a moratorium (which means a foreclosure can’t start or proceed) and possibly a foreclosure avoidance option, like a forbearance or loan modification.
+Homeowners who go through a natural disaster—like Hurricane Florence or Maria—and then have difficulty making their mortgage payments are often entitled to different forms of foreclosure relief, including a moratorium (which means a foreclosure can’t start or proceed) and possibly a foreclosure avoidance option, like a forbearance or loan modification.

 Keep reading to learn about foreclosure moratoriums and other types of foreclosure relief that are typically available to homeowners with Fannie Mae and Freddie Mac loans following a natural disaster.

 Under normal circumstances, if you don’t make your mortgage payments, the loan owner may foreclose.
 In some cases, though, a foreclosure moratorium will prevent this from happening—at least temporarily.

 Fannie Mae (the Federal National Mortgage Association or FNMA) and Freddie Mac (the Federal Home Loan Mortgage Corporation or FHLMC) are government-sponsored enterprises that own or back (guarantee) many of the mortgages in the U.S.

 When a borrower gets money from a lender to buy a home, that original lender sometimes keeps the loan.
 Often though, the original lender won’t hold on to the loan.
 Rather, the lender will sell the loan to a new owner—called an investor—like Fannie Mae or Freddie Mac.
 Fannie Mae or Freddie Mac then either keeps the mortgage in their portfolio or packages the loan with other loans into mortgage-backed securities, which are then sold to private investors.